JCDisconnect/Python/README.md

 # Python Fumbles

-This is a collection of random jank and not useful for anyone
+This is a collection of random jank and not useful to anyone